Tree frog

-The tree frog is a real “climber” that spends most of its life high up in the vegetation.
+The tree frog is a real "climber" that spends most of its life high up in the vegetation.
 Its body structure is designed accordingly: the toes have adhesive discs on the tips and the flattened ventral side allows it to cling directly to the ground.
-Tree frogs mainly colonise
+Tree frogs primarily colonise

 Hyla arborea arborea